Stochastic Control and Differential Games with Path-Dependent Influence of Controls on Dynamics and Running Cost: Abstract

 \section{Abstract}

-In this paper we consider the functional It\^o calculus framework to find a path\hyph dependent version of the Hamilton\hyph Jacobi\hyph Bellman equation for stochastic control problems with path\hyph dependence in the controls.
+In this paper we consider the functional It\^o calculus framework to find a path\hyph dependent version of the Hamilton\hyph Jacobi\hyph Bellman equation for stochastic control problems that feature dynamics and running cost that \textit{depend on the path of the control}.
 We also prove a Dynamic Programming Principle for such problems.
 We apply our results to path\hyph dependence of the delay type.
 We further study Stochastic Differential Games in this context.

 \begin{AMS} 49L99, 91A15, 60H30 \end{AMS}